You are currently viewing A study of risk parity portfolios against S&P 500 since 1927

 I hope you will enjoy reading this article as much as I enjoyed writing it.

-Earlier this week, I received a very good comment to the May 2021 portfolio update article which I published last month.
+Earlier this week, I received a very good comment to the article which I published last month.
 In that article, I discussed how the stock market seems greatly overvalued based on several widely different indicators, measuring both listed stock’s earnings and assets, as well as market cap in relation to GDP.

 Based on the indicators CAPE (Shiller’s PE), Q Ratio, and the Buffett Indicator (market cap to GDP), future potential returns of the stock market over the next decade appear limited.